thwill1000/mmb4l/README.md

 ### Other limitations

  * No GPIO commands/functions; this is only applicable to Raspberry Pi.
+     * `IN` and `OUT` are treated as no-ops for source compatibility with PicoMite programs but do not actually access any hardware.
  * Supports `SETTICK` but not `SETTICK FAST`.
  * Since Linux is not a Real Time Operating System all timing commands such as `PAUSE` and `SETTICK` are subject to more error and variation than on microcontroller MMBasic implementations.
  * Paths are limited to 255 characters.